 Best Ski Resort near Geneva for high snowsure pistes: Nendaz

 Approximate drive time from Geneva Airport fr Nendaz: 1 hour, 45 mins

 Nendaz is lift-linked to Verbier and together with six other villages they form the high and huge 4 Valleys (“4 Vallees”) ski area with over 80 lifts and over 400kms of runs.
 But Nendaz has three advantages over its more famous neighbour.
-Firstly Nendaz is quicker to reach: it’s less than 2 hours’ drive from Geneva airport, although if you want a really minimal transfer it’s so close to Sion airport – about 15 minutes drive away – that you could practically walk to the slopes from the plane; secondly Nendaz is more North-facing, and therefore despite being 140m lower, its resort level runs usually have better snow; and thirdly it’s not as expensive, especially if you want accommodation close to the lifts.
+Firstly Nendaz is quicker to reach: it’s less than 2 hours by car from Geneva airport, although if you want a really easy transfer you should fly to Sion Airport, because that’s about a 15 minute taxi ride away from the resort; secondly Nendaz is more North-facing, and therefore despite being 140m lower, its resort-level runs usually have better snow; and thirdly it’s not as expensive, especially if you want accommodation close to the lifts.
 But whether you opt for Verbier or Nendaz, you will always get access to the high snowsure slopes of Mont Fort (3330m), Mont Gele (3025m), Col des Gentianes (2950m), Greppon Blanc (2700m) and Les Attelas (2730m).

 Best ski resort near Geneva for beginners: Flaine

 Approximate drive time from Geneva Airport: 1 hour, 15 mins